bianbianzhu/ai-web-agent/agent/assets/medium.md

       type: ResponseMessageCategory.CLICK;
       linkText: string;
     }
-  // This initial type is simply a placeholder to indicate the start of the conversation in which the LLM has not yet provided a response
+  // This initial type is simply a placeholder to indicate the start of the conversation in which the LLM has not yet provided a response (not relevant to the path selection logic)
   | {
       type: ResponseMessageCategory.INITIAL;
       text: "initial";